 1154 – Arabic geographer Al-Idrissi described Hastings as ‘a town of large extent and many inhabitants, flourishing and handsome, having markets, workpeople and rich merchants’.

-1154-58 – Henry II granted a royal charter to the Cinque Ports allowing them to engage in many normally illegal activities (including smuggling) as long as they supply the Crown with a total 57 vessels for 15 days each year, in emergencies.
+1154-58 – Henry II granted a royal charter to the Cinque Ports allowing them to engage in many normally illegal activities (including smuggling) as long as they supplied the Crown with a total 57 vessels for 15 days each year, in emergencies.
 Hastings was given special precedence in the charter as it was the only one of the five ports known to have had ‘barons’ before 1206.
-The charter was probably just confirming in law what had been in practice for many decades.
+The charter – the first reference to the Cinque Ports as such – was probably just confirming in law what had been in practice for many decades.

 Mid 12th Century – Hastings had reached its medieval peak of importance by the early 12th century, and from around the mid-century it began a decline in its fortunes, as the neighbouring ports of Rye and Winchelsea rose in importance.